Obrelix/Windows-Advanced-Keylogger/README.md

 ![alt tag](https://raw.githubusercontent.com/Obrelix/Windows-Advanced-Keylogger/master/Images/Flags.PNG)

-This program does not depend other auxiliary programs or libraries to function propertly excepts Windows Powershell.
+This program does not depend on other auxiliary programs or libraries to function properly excepts Windows Powershell.
 It can runs in a clean install of Windows 7 or later.